 Welcome to Dr. Goodboy's Communication Modeling and Measurement Lab page.
 The quantitative research conducted in our lab is centered around optimizing student learning experiences and processes through effective classroom communication (i.e., instructional communication).
 We model the mechanisms that explain how instructor communication behaviors result in student cognitive and behavioral learning gains.
 We also determine which types of students benefit from different pedagogical strategies by identifying boundary conditions of teaching and learning processes.
 We also have an interest in measurement construction and validation for communication constructs in the classroom.

-To accomplish these goals, we rely on a general structural equation modeling approach which allows us to analyze our data using techniques such as causal mediation analysis, conditional process analysis, confirmatory factor analysis, item response theory, multilevel modeling, and latent growth curve modeling, among other statistics, to best quantify causal learning effects.
+To accomplish these goals, we rely on a general structural equation modeling approach which allows us to analyze our data using techniques such as finite mixture modeling, causal mediation analysis, conditional process analysis, bifactor-exploratory structural equation modeling, item response theory, multilevel modeling, and latent growth curve modeling, among other statistics, to best quantify causal learning effects.

 Below are lab members and some of our current and ongoing collaborations: